 Despite these uncertainties, the data collected in Bute Inlet allow us to derive for the first time a detailed OC burial budget in fjord sediments controlled by turbidity currents (Fig. 8).
-Together the channel and lobe, dominated by sands (Fig. 5) and only covering 17 % of the fjord’s seafloor area, comprise 48 to 77 % of the total annual terrestrial OC burial flux in Bute Inlet.
-This terrestrial OC is predominantly young, associated with fine sands and buried beneath a layer of mud (Hage et al., 2020, Fig. 6).
+Because the channel is net erosional (i.e. negative OC flux, Fig. 8, Table 2) and is balanced by deposition on the lobe over a decadal timescale (i.e., any material in the channel will ultimately be shuffled and buried on the lobe, Heijnen et al., 2022), we provide a combined OC burial contribution for these two environments.
+Together the channel and lobe, dominated by sands (Figs. 3 & 5, Table S7) and only covering 17 % of the fjord’s seafloor area (Table2), comprise 48 to 77 % of the total annual terrestrial OC burial flux in Bute Inlet.
+This terrestrial OC is predominantly young, associated with fine sands and buried beneath a layer of mud including old biospheric OC (Hage et al., 2020, Fig. 7).
 The overbanks, dominated by mud (Fig. 5) and covering 47 % of the fjord’s seafloor area, comprise 15 to 25 % of the total annual terrestrial OC burial flux, with low TOC in the fine sands.
 The settling velocities of waterlogged woody debris have been shown to be relatively rapid due to their size and density (Waterson et al., 2008, Hoover et al., 2010, McArthur et al., 2016), such that this woody debris is carried mainly along the channel floor.
 This concentration of woody debris along the channel floor could explain the low TOC values seen within the fine-sands of the overbanks.
 The distal flat basin, exclusively made of mud in the surficial (200 cm) sediment and covering 36 % of the fjord’s seafloor area, comprises the remaining 6 to 22 % of the total annual terrestrial OC burial flux.
-The abundance of mud in the surficial sediment of the distal flat basin is explained by the limited number of turbidity currents reaching this site in present times (Prior et al., 1987; Chen et al., 2021; Pope et al., in review).
+The abundance of mud in the surficial sediment of the distal flat basin is explained by the limited number of turbidity currents reaching this site in present times (Prior et al., 1987; Chen et al., 2021; Pope et al., in press).

 5.3.
 What is the terrestrial OC burial efficiency of Bute Inlet and how does it compare with other fjords?